Installer

 Settings

-Creation/editing of a note or an issue to be addressed
+Creation/editing of a note or an issue to be processed

 Close an issue to be processed